 What are the advantages of using corrugated plastic boards?

-Durability – Coroplast is not invincible and is not meant to be displayed forever, but it can take a serious beating from the rain, the sun, or human handling before showing any signs of aging.
+Durability – Coroplast board is not invincible and is not meant to be displayed forever, but it can take a serious beating from the rain, the sun, or human handling before showing any signs of aging.
 Coroplast also is impervious to damage from insects and rodents.

 Affordability – Coroplast is the market’s most inexpensive material for outdoor display.
 Printing onto and cutting Coroplast is a straightforward and inexpensive process that doesn’t require highly specialized equipment.